How the Music Theatre Stars of Tomorrow are Made at AIM

-AIM’s Melbourne campus strikes the perfect balance, big enough to stage major productions, but small enough to feel like a creative home.
-“It’s neither too large that it feels impersonal, nor too small that we can’t do things at scale,” Stephen explains.
-“We have a purpose-built auditorium, large rehearsal spaces, and the chance to stage musicals that give students real, meaningful performance experience.”
-That sense of connection extends beyond the classroom.
+“It’s neither too large that it feels impersonal, nor too small that we can’t do things at scale,” says Stephen.
+“We have purpose-built auditoriums, generous rehearsal spaces, and the chance to stage musicals that give students real, meaningful performance experience.”

-What makes AIM’s program stand out is its structure.
-Students don’t just study each discipline in isolation, they learn how to integrate them.
-“You can focus on singing separately, your acting technique separately, your dancing technique separately,” Stephen says.
-“But at AIM, you have structured opportunities to knit those skills together in masterclasses, musicals, and performance assessments.
+“You can focus on singing separately, your acting technique separately, your dancing technique separately, but at AIM, you have structured opportunities to knit those skills together in masterclasses, musicals, and performance assessments.
 That’s not something every institution can provide, and it’s certainly not something you can do on your own.”

 Helen Lihoudis – Music Theatre Student

-Each year, AIM’s Music Theatre students stage a full-scale musical, transforming the campus auditorium into a professional theatre.
+Each year, AIM’s Music Theatre students bring a full-scale musical to life, transforming the campus auditorium into a working theatre.

 Past productions have included: